AndreiChertkov/teneva_bm/README.md

 - `bm.set_log(log=False, cond='min-max', step=1000, prefix='bm', with_min=True, with_max=True)` - when calling this function with the `True` argument `log`, the log will be printed while requests to benchmark.
 You may set the log codition `cond` (`min`, `max`, `min-max` or `step`; e.g., in the case `min` the log will be presented each time the `min` value is updated), the log step (for condition `step`) and a string `prefix` for the log.
 You can also disable the display of current minimum values (`with_min`) or maximum values (`with_max`) in the log string.
 Note that you can provide as `log` argument some print-like function, e.g., `log=print`, in this case, printing will occur not to the console, but to the corresponding function.

 - `bm.set_cache(with_cache=False, cache=None, m_max=1.E+8)` - when calling this function with the `True` argument `with_cache`, the cache will be used, that is, all the values requested from the benchmark will be saved and when the same multi-indices are accessed again, the values will be retrieved from the cache instead of explicitly calculating the objective function.
 Additionally, you can optionally pass as an argument `cache` an already existing cache in the form of a dictionary (the keys are multi-indices in the form of tuples, and the values are the corresponding values of the objective function).
 We especially note that the cache is only used when querying benchmark values in discrete multi-indices; for requested continuous points, no cache will be used.
 It is also important to note that no cache will be used for matching multi-indices in the same requested batch of values.
 Optionally, you can set `m_max` argument that specifies the maximum cache size.
-If the size is exceeded, the cache will be cleared and a corresponding warning will be displayed.
+If the size is exceeded, the cache will be cleared and a corresponding warning will be displayed to the log.
 Note that when the `bm.init` method is called, the cache is always reset to zero.

 - `bm.set_opts(...)` - for some benchmarks, this function may be called to set additional benchmark-specific options (please see the description of arguments in the relevant benchmark code file).

-> You can get the configuration options as a dictionary by the function `bm.get_config()`.
+> You can get all configuration options as a dictionary by the function `bm.get_config()`.

 ##### Computing benchmark values